Osijek: Cultural events

-Numerous cultural events take place in Osijek throughout the year.
-The long-running International Festival of Tambura Music (Međunarodni festival umjetničke tamburaške glazbe) is held annually in late spring and draws tambura ensembles from across Croatia and the region.
 During the summer months, the city hosts "Osijek Summer Nights" (Osječke ljetne večeri), a series of open-air cultural and entertainment events held on streets and promenades from June to August.
 The Day of the City of Osijek (Dan grada Osijeka), celebrated on 2 December, is marked by cultural and artistic programmes and public events.

 The surrounding area, particularly the Kopački Rit nature park in Baranja, provides opportunities for guided boat tours, angling, and regulated hunting in designated zones, making it a popular destination for nature tourism and recreational fishing.

 Cuisine

 The richness of local game and agricultural production has contributed to Osijek's reputation as a centre of Croatian gastronomy.
 Local dishes include traditional Slavonian-style specialities such as kulen (paprika-flavoured sausage), various other sausages, ham, bacon, and dairy products.
 Other notable dishes are boiled dumplings, venison, čobanac (a spicy stew), and fish dishes such as fiš paprikaš (a paprika-based fish stew).
 The city's two locally brewed beer brands are Osječko and Esseker.